coq/coq/doc/sphinx/addendum/micromega.rst

 + For all pairs of hypotheses :math:`e_1 \ge 0`, :math:`e_2 \ge 0`, the context is
   enriched with :math:`e_1 \times e_2 \ge 0`.

-After this pre-processing, the linear prover of `lra` searches for a proof by abstracting monomials by variables.
+After this pre-processing, the linear prover of :tacn:`lra` searches for a proof by abstracting monomials by variables.

 `nia`: a proof procedure for non-linear integer arithmetic